 These days when I teach ACT concepts to my clients, they often express a sense of relief and curiosity as they realize, “So, you’re saying it’s normal that I can’t just stop or change my thoughts?
 But if I can’t… then what do I do with them?”

-ACT asserts that, not only do we have limited ability to control and avoid internal thoughts and feelings, but that when we try to, we often create much more suffering for ourselves.
-Thus, it confronts this “control agenda,” challenges us to ask ourselves which of these control strategies are actually “workable” and which aren’t (many — like ED behaviors —often take us further from a meaningful life), and offers alternate ways of dealing with those uncomfortable internal experiences as we acknowledge the truth that we can’t just “get rid of them” like we want.
+ACT asserts that we have limited ability to control and avoid internal thoughts and feelings.
+But when we try to, we often create much more suffering for ourselves.
+It confronts this “control agenda,” and challenges us to consider which control strategies are actually “workable” and which aren’t.
+Many — like ED behaviors —often take us further from a meaningful life.
+ACT offers alternate ways of dealing with those uncomfortable internal experiences as we acknowledge the truth that we can’t just “get rid of them” like we want.

 In ACT, we’re less concerned with proving whether or not a thought is true and more concerned with looking at what happens when we become “fused” with it.